skhamtengz/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-Paper-Scissors Game
-Simple web app rock-paper-scissors game
+This is a simple Rock-Paper-Scissors game implemented in JavaScript.